sebivenlo/esd-2024-elasticsearch/notes.md

 # Introduction

 ## What is it + Elastic Stack
-Elasticsearch is an open-source search and analytics engine that allows for quick, scalable, and efficient searching, analyzing, and storing of large volumes of data.
+Elasticsearch is an open-source search and analytics engine that allows for quick, scalable, and efficient searching, analyzing, and storing of large volumes of data without noticeable performance impact.

 It's built on Apache Lucene (search engine library written in Java!) and provides a distributed, multitenant-capable (mode of operation of software where multiple independent instances of one or multiple applications operate in a shared environment) full-text search engine with an HTTP RESTful interface and schema-free JSON documents.
 Elasticsearch is widely used for log and event data analysis, real-time application monitoring, and search functionalities across various types of documents. https://www.elastic.co/guide/en/elasticsearch/reference/current/elasticsearch-intro-what-is-es.html